 Hiring employees comes with tax responsibilities and also tax benefits.
-As a sole proprietor or small business, you need to know what to do and when.
-There are many free resources and inexpensive services you can use.
+As a sole proprietor or small business, you need to know what to do and when before you hire your first employee.

 There are several concepts related to taxes to understand when you hire employees as a sole proprietor or small business.